The Ritz Dance Performance, June 1978

 to throw up.
 How on earth did I

 get myself into this fix?
-My nausea
+My gut

 was overwhelming.